- Federal Stafford Loans

 Additional information about the reference sheet and how it was prepared appears below.
 Outside entities do not influence our dedication to providing objective information on educational borrowing.
 Rider University does not endorse particular lenders, nor do we have undisclosed contracts, agreements or financial interests with (or in) any external entities.
 We invite you to review Rider’s Code of Conduct and Ethics regarding lender relationships and business practices, available online at www.rider.edu/finaid.

 Many students find it challenging to gather accurate loan information to make an informed decision.
 As a starting point to assist those requesting guidance, we gather and disseminate information on a variety of potential borrowing options, in the form of a Supplemental Borrowing Reference Sheet.
 The reference sheet was prepared as a guide for members of the Rider University community, using a Request For Information (RFI) process.
-Responses received by the deadline were evaluated, based on the following factors in order of importance: competitive interest rates and fees, total life of loan cost for borrower, flexibility of the loan program to meet student needs, borrower benefits, experience and reputation of lender, customer satisfaction and quality of service, policies on sale of loans and “life of loan” servicing.
+Responses received by the deadline were evaluated based on, but not limited to, the following factors: competitive interest rates and fees, total life of loan cost for borrower, flexibility of the loan program to meet student needs, borrower benefits, experience and reputation of lender, customer satisfaction and quality of service, policies on sale of loans and “life of loan” servicing.
 To the best of our knowledge, all displayed lenders are unaffiliated with each other.
 The loan products are listed alphabetically; and no other significance should be inferred from the order.
 While Rider's Reference Sheet is revised annually, we continually evaluate lenders on total borrower cost and benefits, efficiency in processing, and customer service.
 We encourage feedback from student and parent borrowers regarding their experience with lenders.If you have questions or would like additional information, contact Rider's Office of Financial Aid.